jorgebucaran/hyperapp/docs/architecture/effects.md

 # Effects

-_Definition:_
+_**Definition:**_

 > An **effect** is a representation used by actions to interact with some external process.

-_Signature:_
+As with [subscriptions](subscriptions.md), effects are used to deal with impure asynchronous interactions with the outside world in a safe, pure, and immutable way.
+Creating an HTTP request, giving focus to a DOM element, saving data to local storage, sending data over a WebSocket, and so on, are all examples of effects at a conceptual level.

+**_Signature:_**

 ```elm
 Effect : [EffecterFn, Payload?]
 ```

-As with [subscriptions](subscriptions.md), effects are used to deal with impure asynchronous interactions with the outside world in a safe, pure, and immutable way.
-Creating an HTTP request, giving focus to a DOM element, saving data to local storage, sending data over a WebSocket, and so on, are all examples of effects at a conceptual level.
+**_Naming Recommendation:_**

+Effects are recommended to be named in `camelCase` using a verb (for instance `log`) or verb-noun phrase (like `saveAsPDF`) in its imperative form for the name.

 ## Using Effects